mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 Enable webhook fulfillment for the intent created in task 1.

-Extend the provided backend (./index.js) to respond to the intent with the same responses as Dialogflow.
-Also did as well as fallback handling if unknown intents are routed to the webhook.
+Extend the provided backend `tasks/index.js` to respond to the intent with the same responses as Dialogflow.
+In addition add fallback handling if unknown intents are routed to the webhook.

 Test your webhook using either the testing tool in Dialogflow or Actions on Google.

-Hint: You will have to enable webhook your dialogflow under fulfillment.
+Hint: You will have to enable webhook fulfillment in your intent.
 It might be a good idea to remove some of your responses to make sure your get your responses from the application and not one of the predefined responses.

 <a name="task6"></a>

 ####Task 6

-Convert the intent from task 3 to be answered by your webhook.
+Convert the intent from task 2 to be answered by your webhook.
 This time the answer should reflect the actual inventory of the Ice Cream store.
-We have provided you with a small service with in-memory inventory handling which should contain all the necessary business logic in the file `store.js`.
+We have provided you with a small service with in-memory inventory handling which should contain all the necessary business logic in the file `tasks/store.js`.

 Have the answer to the prompt include both which flavours are in stock and which are out of stock.
 The number of cones remaining of each does not need to be included.

 Test your webhook using either the testing tool in Dialogflow or Actions by Google.